-German is a language that is excellent preparation for traveling in Europe, as 38% of European citizens say they can converse in German.
+German is a language that is excellent preparation for traveling in Europe, as almost 40% of European citizens say they can converse in German.
 Last but not least, German is the most commonly used language on the internet after English.
 If you'd like to learn more about German at Montclair State, please contact Thomas Herold.

 The German program offers a major (36 credits) and a minor (18 credits).
 Course offerings include language courses on all levels, as well as German film, culture, and literature courses both in German and English.
 The German Club provides a variety of opportunities for students to participate in cultural events, Spring 2016 German Film Series , and other outings such as the weekly Stammtisch.
 Through the Montclair-Graz exchange, students have the opportunity to study in Austria.